Tonjiru Recipe - Japanese Pork Miso Soup, No Dashi Needed

 Simmer with the first miso

 Add the water to the pot, then add the sliced ginger.
 Increase the heat and bring it to a boil.
-Skim off any foam that rises to the surface, then dissolve in half of the miso, about 1 1/2 tablespoons.
+Skim off any foam that rises to the surface, then dissolve in half the miso.
 Lower the heat and simmer gently for 7-8 minutes, or until the vegetables are tender.

 4. 4